DavidLeeR/Codility_Coding_Problems/README.md

 <br/>

 <br/>
 *Note: Disregard the amount of time taken for each problem.
-Any errors found in the problem solution after submission resulted in copying the code of the solution into a new submission, modifying it, and resubmitting to obtain a 100% score.
-Thus, the amount of time listed is not an accurate representation of the actual amount of time taken.
+Any errors found in the problem solution after submission resulted in copying the code of the solution into a new submission, modifying it, and resubmitting it to obtain a 100% score.
+Thus, the amount of time listed is not an accurate representation of the actual amount of time taken.*